Running Thiel Capital And The Race For Senate With Blake Masters | OAP #54

 They absolutely did.

-Good luck when in Arizona.
+Good luck winning in Arizona.

-Good luck when in Arizona.
+Good luck winning in Arizona.

-And say, like, oh, I'm I support.
+And say like, oh, I suppose whatever.

-And so my only critique of the administration is I know I wish they got more done.
+And so my only critique of the administration is, I know, I wish they got more done.

 He talked about the issues, right?